-First stop on my Madagascar trip is the Tsingy Stone Forest, an isolated and hard to get to place famous for its towering limestone rocks.
+First stop on my Madagascar trip is the Tsingy Stone Forest, an isolated and hard to reach national park famous for its towering limestone rocks.
 Getting there is an adventure in and of itself but it’s all rewards at the end.
 This park has some of the most amazing scenery I’ve ever seen, great hiking, and is also home to numerous lemur species.
-To see my full itinerary, click here.
+Make sure to read my full Madagascar itinerary as well as my guide to traveling through Madagascar.

 Antananarivo to Tsingy Stone Forest